AILET Syllabus 2021

-Jurisprudence- It is the theoretical or philosophical study of law which is studied to gain a deeper understanding of legal systems, legal reasoning, legal institutions and their role in the society.
+Jurisprudence - It is the theoretical study of law which is studied to gain a deeper understanding of legal systems, legal reasoning, legal institutions and their role in the society.

-Property Law- It can area of law that governs the various forms of ownership and tenancy in real property and personal property, within the common law legal system.
+Property Law - The set of laws dealt with by Property Law include issues related to ownership and tenancy in real property and personal property, within the common law legal system.
 In the civil law system, there is a division between movable and immovable property.

 Number of questions